Professor Mohamed Paleker

 Law Commissions, legislative drafting and other legal service

-- In the years 2015 to 2017, I served on the Ministerial Advisory Committee for Court-Annexed Mediation.
-I assisted with the implementation of court-annexed mediation in the courts.
+• In the years 2015 to 2017, Prof Paleker was a member of the Ministerial Advisory Committee for Court-Annexed Mediation.
+He contributed to the implementation of court-annexed mediation in the courts.

-- Between 2012 and 2018 I served as a member of the Rules Board for Courts of Law, appointed in terms of the Rules Board for Court of Law Act 107 of 1985.
-I served on several committees and chaired two.
-I worked extensively on the court annexed- mediation rules for the magistrates’ courts and the processes and procedures for judicial sales in execution.
-In my capacity as a member of the board, I proposed a considerable number of amendments to the Magistrates’ Courts Rules and to Uniform Rules of Court – many of which led to legislative amendments.
+• From 2012 to 2018, Prof Paleker was a member of the Rules Board for Courts of Law, appointed under the Rules Board for Court of Law Act 107 of 1985.
+During this time, he served on multiple committees and chaired two of them, and was heavily involved in developing the court annexed-mediation rules for the magistrates’ courts and in establishing processes and procedures for judicial sales in execution.
+As a member of the board, Prof Paleker proposed numerous amendments to the Magistrates’ Courts Rules and the Uniform Rules of Court, many of which resulted in legislative changes.

-- In 2008 I was appointed as an advisory member to the South African Law Reform Commission for the Revision of the South African Statute Book, Project 25.
-I had to review all the legislation dealing with the Law of Succession and Civil Procedure.
+• In 2008, Prof Paleker was appointed as an advisory member to the South African Law Reform Commission for Project 25, which involved revising the South African Statute Book.
+Prof Paleker's role was to review all the legislation related to the Law of Succession and Civil Procedure.

 Conferences and other engagements